Faculty and Contact Information

 Books

-The Political Imagination in Spanish Graphic Narrative.
-Co-edited volume, forthcoming with Routledge Press.
+The Political Imagination in Spanish Graphic Narrative, Co-edited volume, Routledge, 2023.

 Peer-Reviewed Articles